-Recreational boating is an enjoyable experience, and nearly 74 million Americans go boating every year.
-But a day at sea can become life-threatening if you’re not vigilant about boating safety.
+Nearly 74 million Americans go boating every year, but a day at sea can become life-threatening if you’re not vigilant about boating safety.
 Each year, thousands of lives are lost as a result of preventable boat emergencies on U.S. waterways.

 As a boat operator or passenger, being well informed about boat safety can make all the difference.
 Taking a few simple steps can increase your own safety and better prepare you for any accidents that might occur.